1 Bridge Street, Kelso, Roxburghshire, TD5 7HT

 Fully-enclosed garden with outside furniture.
 A gas barbecue is available for use.
 Large garage with space for two cars, rod racks and chest freezer.
 Additional on street parking is available.

-A maximum of two well-behaved dogs are welcome at Abbey House.
+Well-behaved dogs are welcome at Abbey House.
 One dog is free of charge and any subsequent dogs are charged at £20.00 per dog.
 Dogs must be kept to the boot room and kitchen.

 Catering and housekeeping